jwendl/authorization-service-example/src/Authorization/README.md

 I'd recommend testing this API using the integration test called PolicyManagerTests or using [Insomnia REST Client](https://insomnia.rest/) to test the endpoint.
 Setting up [Insomnia REST Client](https://insomnia.rest/) is simple as explained on this [blog article](https://jwendl.net/2018/11/06/using-insomnia-to-test-aad-v2/).

+Here is the [Open API](http://jwpolicymanagerapi.azurewebsites.net/api/docs) description for this API.

 Read Things

 ``` bash